 From 1911 and on into the 1920’s, the library continued to expand by drawing on the good-will in the community.
 The local churches donated many of their books which were used in their Sunday School programs.
 One area businessman donated a set of Encyclopedia Britannica.
 By 1918, the volume of traffic in the library increased to the extent that the hours needed to be extended and the board realized it needed to raise the salary of the librarian – to one dollar a week!

-In January of 1926, the library moved into the former First National Bank building on Main Street, where it would remain for the next six decades.
+In 1986, the library moved into the former First National Bank building on Main Street, where it would remain for the next six decades.
 During this time, the library continued to add to its inventory.
 In an age before entertainment like radio and television, the library served a critical function for amusement and recreation for the citizens of the borough and surrounding townships.

 A Lasting Legacy

 This community involvement is also evident in the practice of compiling signatures for commemorative books that were signed by local patrons during the 35th anniversary of the Montgomery Borough, in 1923, and again in its 75th anniversary in 1963.
-These books are also currently on display, showing and interesting reflection on the changing demographics of the community.
 Again, in keeping with the heritage of the past century, the board initiated a project known as the Centennial Book.
 All visitors to the Montgomery Area Public Library are encouraged to sign the book, marking their participation in this landmark year.